 Yorkville & the Yorkville Highlands

 Known for its folk language, Boontling, Boonville is a great place to get out of the car and relax.
 On the way into town, Pennyroyal Farm & Creamery and Anderson Valley Brewing Company are both worth a stop and a tour.
 The creamery produces handcrafted cheese exclusively from the farms’ goats and sheep and tours are offered daily at 10AM and 2PM.
 The Brewery is renowned for its uncommonly good beer and seasonal releases only found at the Tap Room.
-The first wine tasting room in town is Foursight Wines.
-Founded in 2006, the winery’s goal is to produce 100% estate wines in the French monopole model, with grapes sourced only from their own Charles Vineyard.
+Founded in 2006, Foursight Wines’ goal is to produce 100% estate wines in the French monopole model, with grapes sourced only from their own Charles Vineyard.
 Just a short distance is the historic Live Oak Building, where Maryetta Wines makes its home.
 Their organic Pinot Noir wines are sourced from some of the finest vineyards in the Anderson Valley AVA.
+Make a beeline for Bee Hunter Wine, which shares the Live Oak building tasting room.
+Sourcing grapes from “secret garden” vineyards, Bee Hunter produces a variety of reds, whites, and a rosé.
 The only 100% wind and solar powered winery in the county, Philo Ridge Vineyards maintains a tasting room in downtown Boonville, just a stroll away from restaurants and shops.
 Seebass Vineyards opened their doors in the summer of 2014.
 Their wines are created from their hand-harvested, hand-pruned, sustainably farmed and estate-grown fruit, which is grown “over the hill” in Talmage.

-Directly opposite Balo Vineyards is The Madrones, a Mediterranean-style compound comprised of four wine tasting rooms, a meeting place, nine beautifully appointed guest quarters, and the petite Stone & Embers restaurant.
-With three tasting rooms just steps away from each other, this is the place to really slow down and taste the grapes!
+Directly opposite Balo Vineyards is The Madrones, a Mediterranean-style compound comprised of three wine tasting rooms, the Sun & Cricket store, nine beautifully appointed guest quarters, and the petite Stone & Embers restaurant.
+With tasting rooms just steps away from each other, this is the place to really slow down and taste the grapes!
 Drew Wines is a very small production family winery that consistently wins accolades.
 Drew remains committed to Pinot Noir and Syrah from California’s northern far coastal edge, which includes Mendocino Ridge, Anderson Valley and the Yorkville Highlands.
 Jason also makes a very small amount of Albariño from their coastal region.
 Newcomers to the valley are the husband and wife team of Ali Smith and Eric Story who have just opened the doors to their tasting room at Smith Story Wine Cellars.
+The latest tasting room to open at The Madrones is Long Meadow Ranch, whose Anderson Valley Estate has 69 acres planted to Pinot Noir, Chardonnay and Pinot Gris.
+With the Navarro River to the southwest and close proximity to the Pacific Ocean, a natural marine layer blankets the vineyards and creates terroir ideal for their estate-grown Burgundian varietals to mature slowly and ripen to the peak of their varietal character.

 . . . and Beyond